maishajerin/maishajerin/README.md

 - 👋 Hi, I’m @maishajerin
 - 👀 I’m interested in computer programming
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently learning Harvard CS50

 <!---
 maishajerin/maishajerin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.